Zhroyn/MyNotes/Notes/Language/Python/PythonNote.md

 ## Built-in Types
 ### Numeric Types (int, float, complex)
+- Appending 'j' or 'J' to a numeric literal yields an imaginary number.
+The real and imaginary part of the complex number are each a floating point number.
+To extract these parts from a complex number z, use `z.real` and `z.imag`.

+**constructor**
 - `bool(x=False)` Return a Boolean value. x is converted using the standard truth testing procedure.
 If x is false or omitted, this returns False; otherwise, it returns True.
 - `int(x=0)` or `int(x, base=10)` Return an integer object constructed from a number or string x, or return 0 if no arguments are given.
   - For floating point numbers, this truncates towards zero.